Inspiring Women to walk towards Opportunity

 All co-ops are strongly encouraged to seek contracts with other fair-trade business partners.

-Our co-ops are located in underdeveloped urban areas near Cape Town, in Manenberg on the Cape flats, Khayelitsha in the South East and Westlake.
+Our co-ops are located in underdeveloped urban areas near Cape Town, in Manenberg on the Cape flats and in Khayelitsha.
 The workshops are near or in the living areas of their members, so that the women can work close to their families and not spend too much time and a substantial portion of their income on transport.

 The co-ops are fully self-governed by their members and their board, made up of a chairlady, a secretary and a treasurer, is responsible for the groups’ affairs, ranging from operational, financial and social.